artic92/linkedin_profile/experience_airspan.md

 * upgrading custom modules to match the latest kernel API changes
 * writing device drivers to integrate new devices
 * peer-reviewing code before merging into the codebase
-* setup of the target platform for subsequent system testing
+* setup the target platform for subsequent system testing
 * unit and system testing on the target platform
-* extensive system testing onto different models
+* extensive system testing on different models

 ## Impacts

 * created technical help documentation for new employees
-* possibility to simulate the whole ATG platform in software
+* possibility of simulating the whole ATG platform in software
-* allowed standalone testing of UE modules with a stand-alone application
+* facilitated integration of new UE modules via a stand-alone application
+* facilitated sw changes updates by creating a live, entirely simulated, environment

 ## Keywords